Skip to main content

 Key Takeaways

-- The Section 199A QBI deduction (now permanent) lets eligible taxpayers deduct up to 20% of qualified business income.
+• The Section 199A QBI deduction (made permanent by the One Big Beautiful Bill Act, Pub.
+L. 119-21, in July 2025) lets eligible taxpayers deduct up to 20% of qualified business income.

 Quick refresher on the QBI deduction